viamrobotics/docs/docs/components/base.md

 **Parameters:**

-- `linear` [(Vector3)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Vector3): The rate and direction of the linear power of the base.
-In the range of -1.0 to 1.0, with 1.0 meaning 100%.
-Negative values imply a backwards direction in linear terms.
+- `linear` [(Vector3)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Vector3): The percentage of max power of the base's linear propulsion.
+In the range of -1.0 to 1.0, with 1.0 meaning 100% power.
+Negative values imply a backwards direction.
 Use only the Y component of the vector when controlling a wheeled base.
 - `angular` [(Vector3)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Vector3): The rate and direction of the angular power  of the base.
 In the range of -1.0 to 1.0, with 1.0 meaning 100%.